DanWahlin/AngularCLI-ASPNET-Core-CustomersService/README.md

-# Angular ASP.NET Core Seed Project
+# Angular ASP.NET Core Project

-This project provides a "seed" for getting started using ASP.NET Core and Angular together in one project.
+This project provides an example of getting started using ASP.NET Core and Angular together in one project.
 The project has the following goals: